bradmartin/nativescript-snackbar/README.md

     snackText: this.get('snackText'),
     textColor: '#346db2', // Optional, Android only
     hideDelay: 3500,
-    backgroundColor: '#eaeaea' // Optional, Android only };
+    backgroundColor: '#eaeaea', // Optional, Android only
+    maxLines: 3, // Optional, Android Only
+    isRTL: false // Optional, Android Only
+  };

   snackbar.action(options).then((args) => {